ZhengdaoZhang/my-study/learn_front-end_development/responsive_web_design/README.md

 This is one of required projects to earn your certification.
 For this project, you'll build a survey form to collect data form your users.

+### class 5: Learn the CSS box model by building a rothko painting

+Every HTML element is its own box - with its own spacing and border.
+This is called the box model.
+In this course, you'll use CSS and the box model to create your own Rothko-style rectangular art pieces.